midorikawaguti/Heart_Failure_Prediction_Team_0/README.md

  + Before performing any preprocessing, we reviewed the dataset to check for missing values.
 Ensuring data completeness is crucial for building reliable models or vizualizations.
 After inspecting the dataset, we confirmed that there were no missing values.
  + To ensure a consistent dataset, we checked if any columns had 0 values and if it did, whether 0 values were possible records.
 Only one column contained 0 values which we considered as wrong data.
 We replaced all occurrences of 0 (there are 172 records in dataset) in numerical column Cholesterol with the mean of that column.
  + In order to work with only numerical values we converted categorical variables into numerical format using one-hot encoding or label encoder, depending on the use case.

+## Risks and unknowns
+During internal discussion with the team we uncovered the following risks:
+ + Column "Cholesterol" contains 0 values, and while rare genetic condirtions might cause cholesterol level be very low, it's extremely unlikely to be measured at 0.
+That means, that we need either to impute some values instead of 0 or delete 172 records from the dataset.If we choose to delete these records, we may risk losing valuable information, potentially affecting the robustness and accuracy of our analysis.
+On the other hand, imputing mean values comes with its own challenges, such as introducing bias or assumptions that may not accurately reflect the true distribution of cholesterol levels.

 ## Exploratory data analysis
  + Created correlation heatmap to analyze how features correlate to  each other.
 Darker and more intense colours represent stronger relationships(positive or negative).
 Neutral colours indicate weaker or no relationships.